MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Identity.SignIns/New-MgIdentityAuthenticationEventFlow.md

 ## SYNOPSIS
 Create a new authenticationEventsFlow object that is of the type specified in the request body.
-The following derived subtypes are supported:\n- externalUsersSelfServiceSignupEventsFlow object type.
+The following derived subtypes are supported:- externalUsersSelfServiceSignupEventsFlow object type.

 ## SYNTAX